sctg-development/github-runner-vs2010/README.md

 To use this runner in your GitHub workflows, you need to specify the `runs-on` field with your self-hosted runner label.
 Without modification the labels self-hosted, windows, vs2010 and self-hosted-vs2010 are defined.
-Here's a sample real workflow that builds a Windows XP-compatible application:
+Here's a sample real workflow that builds a Windows XP-compatible application using the sample [build.ps1](build.ps1) script:

 ```yaml
 name: Build Windows XP App